toviyahw/Novel_Nexus/README.md

  12-13-2024 changes: isbn --> read_isbn for books table to record the specific book read- library_isbn attribute added to my_library table to account for books that I own that I have read in a different format.\

  12-15-2024 changes: using excel functions to streamline manual data entry, aggregate calculations, custom functions, removing characters.\
+ adding isbn for copies that I currently own- for some books i have more than one copy in more than 1 different format.
+This will help me differenciate copies.\